 Having had a few requests for a gluten free white sandwich bread recipe, I thought I’d create one, seeing that I had to bake bread anyway.
 My birthday’s coming up and why shouldn’t I give myself a little treat, right?
 It turned out incredibly well, if I don’t say so myself.
 I can’t describe the soft texture well enough when it first came out of the oven.
 Just incredible!
 That’s the only word I can think of for this bread.
-It gets too heavy and starchy as it cools.
+Unfortunately, it becomes much too heavy and starchy as it cools.
 This is an article more on what not to do.

 I am sure you can use regular white and brown rice flour in this recipe, but regular rice flours can be a little gritty.
 Bob’s Red Mill brand is less gritty than some other brands.
 You will most likely need to lessen the water quite a bit, though.
 I’d say use 1 cup to start with.
 You want a sticky batter, but not soft as cake batter.
 It should be so sticky that it gets stuck to your hands, yet be stiff enough to throw onto a floured surface and be rollable with enough added flour.
 Too much water, makes the sides cave in as you can see in the photo below.

 Because this recipe was an experiment, I made several changes during the process.
 I have laid out the recipe just as I made it.
 The next time I make it I will do it in a normal order (adding all liquid at once, rising only once, etc.) and will report back to this page with an update.
 I also plan on decreasing the amount of liquid, as that is what most likely caused the sides to concave.